Top 10 Benefits of Incorporating Turmeric into Your Diet

 Tumeric is a vital ingredient in many dishes from Asia.
 It's also used regularly across the Middle East and South Asia.

-There are a lot of delicious and healthy ways to incorporate turmeric into your diet.
+There are many delicious and healthy ways to incorporate turmeric into your diet.
 Some of those include:

 Adding Turmeric to Rice

 The bright yellow color of turmeric can add a splash of color to a boring pot of rice.
-This is commonly done in South Africa and serve alongside a spiced minced meat and egg dish known as bobotie.
+This is commonly done in South Africa and served alongside a spiced minced meat and egg dish called bobotie.

 Adding it to Roasted Vegetables

-Turmeric has a peppery and warm flavor that compliments vegetables like potatoes, cauliflower, and root vegetables in general.
+Turmeric has a peppery and warm flavor that generally compliments vegetables like potatoes, cauliflower, and root vegetables.
 Mix turmeric with olive oil, cumin, ginger, and black pepper.
 You can then pour this mixture over vegetables before roasting at 400 degrees.

 Adding it to Frittatas and Egg Scrambles

-If you're looking for a way to incorporate turmeric without being overpowered by the flavor, try adding it to an egg dish.
-The color and the flavor will be subtle, so your kids might not be so bothered by it.
+If you want to incorporate turmeric without being overpowered by the flavor, try adding it to an egg dish.
+The color and the flavor will be subtle, so your kids might be okay with it.

 Sauteeing it With Greens

-Eating dark leafy greens is an essential part of a healthy diet.
-Try adding some turmeric to braised or sauteed greens like collards, kale, swiss chard, or cabbage.
+Eating dark leafy greens is essential to a healthy diet.
+Add turmeric to braised or sauteed greens like collards, kale, swiss chard, or cabbage.

 Throwing Some into Smoothies

 You can use the fresh root or the ground spice in smoothies.
-This is another great way to mask the taste if you or your family members find it to be too strong.
+This is another great way to mask the taste if you or your family find it too strong.

 Using it in Soups

 Turmeric can add a wonderfully comforting and warm flavor to soups.
 Consider adding some to chicken soup or vegetable soup.
-You can make a delicious carrot, ginger, and turmeric soup as well, which is perfect for a cold winter night.
+You can also make a delicious carrot, ginger, and turmeric soup, which is perfect for a cold winter night.

 Making Tea